BlueObelisk/lensfield2/lensfield2-launcher/README.txt

 }

-Lensfield2 will populate each of these streams automatically.
+Lensfield2 will initialise each of these streams automatically.

-In order to implement any of these build steps only the small lensfield2-api library needs to be included in your build path, however for the case of unparameterised 1:1 builds there is an even simpler approach to forming a lensfield build, all you have to do is implement a method with the
+In order to implement any of these build steps only the small lensfield2-api library needs to be included in your build path, however for the case of unparameterised 1:1 builds there is an even simpler approach to forming a Lensfield2 build.
+All that is required is the implementation of a method with the signature:
-signature:

   public X run(InputStream in, OutputStream out) throws Y;

-This method can return void, or anything else, and can throw any exceptions.

-You can even instruct Lensfield2 to look for a method named other than 'run', making it possible to construct a build step from any method taking a single InputStream and a single OutputStream as arguments, even if the codebase is unaware of Lensfield2's existance.
+This method may return void, or anything else, and can throw any classes of exception.
+The method does not even need to be named 'run', making it straightforward to construct a build step from any method taking a single InputStream and a single OutputStream as arguments, even if the codebase is unaware of Lensfield2's existence.
+(See the examples of using Lensfield2 with the Apache commons-io IOUtils class, below).

 ** Build file definitions **

-Lensfield2 builds consist if a series of 'source' and 'build' steps.
+Lensfield2 builds consist of a series of 'source' and 'build' steps.
 Source steps introduce filesets into the build system, while build steps process existing filesets, generating new filesets as a result.

-Source and build steps require a unique identifier, that is used to name the filesets they generate.
+Source and build steps require a unique identifier, which is used to name the filesets they generate.

 Source declarations take the form: